Jesse: Come on. It'll be fun. Come on.

 Before Sunset contains examples of the following tropes:

-We Could Have Avoided All This: Invoked by both Celine and Jesse: why the fuck didn't they exchange phone numbers?
+- We Could Have Avoided All This: Invoked by both Celine and Jesse: why the fuck didn't they exchange phone numbers, or even their last names?
 Because they were romantic twits in the first film and figured it would be more romantic, and didn't realize an emergency (like the death of Celine's grandmother) might intervene.

 Before Midnight contains examples of the following tropes:

-Happily Married or Happy Marriage Charade?: Played With and explored throughout the movie.
+- Happily Married: Played With and explored throughout the movie.
 They still do have plenty of happy times, as shown at the beginning where they enjoy their holiday with kids and friends to the fullest and still flirt with each other.
 On the other hand, they both had to make sacrifices (like Jesse living in the U.S. and being there for his son, and Celine having more of a career and more time for herself) and also have had less and less opportunities to spend quality time with each other, which lead to all kinds of unspoken resentments and regrets that are brought into the open in their night at the hotel.